-These almond mocha ice cream bars feature no churn mocha ice cream dipped in melted chocolate with chopped almonds.
+Almond mocha ice cream bars feature no churn mocha ice cream dipped in melted chocolate studded with chopped almonds.

-I have proof you don’t need fancy tools and equipment to make chocolate dipped ice cream bars at home.
-No matter how experienced or inexperienced you are in the kitchen, I have total faith in you.
-You, yes YOU, can make these almond mocha ice cream bars.
+This is proof that you don’t need fancy tools and equipment to make chocolate dipped ice cream bars at home.

 These bars are made with no churn mocha ice cream and then dipped in a luxurious mixture of chopped almonds and melted dark chocolate.

 No churn ice cream is an amazing thing.
 Using chilled heavy cream and sweetened condensed milk, you can whip up all sorts of different no churn ice cream flavors.

 Simply whip heavy cream to soft peaks.
 Add condensed milk and any other flavors.
 Continue to whip to stiff peaks.